 The options for polyunsaturated fat and the "Omega-6/3 Balance" target select reference values (there are no "Daily Values" for these) based on Dr. William Lands' empirical equation for the percentages of Omega-6 and Omega-3 fatty acids in tissue phospholipids based on diet.
 What this means is that the actual gram weights of Omega-6 vs. Omega-3 are not a very good indicator of what your body does with the fatty acids because the individual fatty acids have different "strengths" as they compete for conversion to the forms that make up the cell membrane and get chosen at random to provide a signal that is either strong or weak in its effect on inflammation, blood clotting, etc. Further information about this biochemistry is on the NUT site at http://nut.sourceforge.net/.

 (Following is a description of the rightmost column on the screen that concerns the weight log.
-At some lower screen resolutions, this column is partially occluded.
+At some lower screen resolutions, this column can be partially occluded.
 However, if you move the mouse over the imaginary line between the program settings and the weight log columns, there will appear a double arrow that you can click and drag to the left to bring the weight log column into full view.)

 NUT records daily weight and bodyfat percentage measurements and uses linear regression to filter out the random noise and show the actual trend.
 Are you gaining mostly fat mass or losing mostly lean mass?
 This feature can tell you if you have a bathroom scale that can read bodyfat percentage.
 The weight measurement is free of units, so pounds, kilos, or even stone will work.
 Although NUT reports its findings with high precision, realize that the numbers are not absolutely true, but you are concerned with the trends the numbers represent, so that you can modify your nutrition strategy.
 For example, if total weight is fairly constant but lean mass is going down and fat mass is going up, would a little more protein or less carbohydrate solve the problem? or would it make it worse?